prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 The default [Prebid price granularities](#setConfig-Price-Granularity) cap out at $20, which isn't always convenient for video ads, which can command more than $20.
 One solution is to just set up a custom price granularity as described above.
-As of PBJS 1.12, another approach is that the `mediaTypePriceGranularity` config may be set to define granularities for each of the three media types: banner, video, and native. e.g.
+As of PBJS 1.12, another approach is that the `mediaTypePriceGranularity` config may be set to define granularities for each of the five media types: banner, video, video-instream, video-outstream, and native. e.g.

 {% highlight js %}
 const customPriceGranularity = {
             'buckets': [
-              { 'precision': 2, 'min': 0, 'max': 5, 'increment': 0.25 },
+              { 'precision': 2, 'min': 0, 'max':x 5, 'increment': 0.25 },
               { 'precision': 2, 'min': 6, 'max': 20, 'increment': 0.5 },
               { 'precision': 2, 'min': 21, 'max': 100, 'increment': 1 }
             ]